Executive Brief

 When it comes to sanctions, knowing what is happening now is important, but knowing what is likely to occur is critical for proactively mitigating compliance risk.
 Predictive models and analytics automate the process of finding the proverbial needle in the haystack.

-What can we call this combination of data optimization, insights, and predictive analytics?
+What can we call this combination of data optimization, insights, predictive analytics, and innovative technology?

 Maritime AI™ as the New Decision-Making Standard